 Eat Indian and Nepalese Food: Kalaw is home to people of Nepali and Indian descent whose ancestors were brought there by the British to build railroads, hence the abundance of Indian food in this town!

-Seven Sisters Restaurant: Serving traditional Shan, Myanmar and Chinese food, this restaurant is famous in the area and the food lives up to its reputation.
+Seven Sisters (Thirigayha) Restaurant: Serving traditional Shan, Myanmar and Chinese food, this restaurant is famous in the area and the food lives up to its reputation.

 New Simple Life Café: If you’re craving some home-cooked pasta or pizza, fresh sandwiches or a good café latte, head over to Sandar’s Restaurant.
 Sandar trained at a French culinary school and takes pride in offering tourists to Kalaw a taste of European cuisine in Myanmar.